teobresums/teobresums/validation/README.md

       Bug has been fixed.

    5. Amplitudes rholm (3,1) and (3,3) did not contain the nu-dependent corrections.
-      These corrections ave been added.
+      These corrections have been added.

    6. (8,8) mode had been labelled as the (8,1) mode and the remaining l=8 modes were missing both in the Newtonian flux and the Newtonian waveform functions.
 These have been added.